Embracing New Beginnings in September

 Hamish Young’s Art Installation: A Shell for Every Resident

-One of the most striking experiences I had this month was at Black Swan Arts, where artist Hamish Young filled the gallery with 28,000 shells - one for every resident of Frome.
+One of the most striking experiences I had this month was at Black Swan Arts.
+Artist Hamish Young filled the gallery with 28,000 shells—one for every resident of Frome.
 His work explores themes of loss and abandonment, drawn from his own story of being adopted.
-Visitors were invited to take a shell home (I couldn’t resist), so the piece was always subtly changing shape.Â
+Visitors were invited to take a shell home, which meant the piece was always subtly changing shape.
+This interactive element made the installation even more poignant.

 Family Life: Embracing Chaos and Connection in September